mark-watson/Racket-AI-book/manuscript/OPS5_in_Racket.md

 I converted OPS5 from Common Lisp to MIT Scheme in the early 1980s.
 The code for this chapter is that code, converted to run in Racket.
 Dear reader, even though I spent years of my life working on rule based symbolic AI, now I don’t really recommend rule based systems for practical work.

+Dear reader, while the material in this chapter is important to me for historic reasons, the next chapter uses a modern logic library **Racklog** to solve the same two example problems covered in this chapter.

 OPS5 was written by Charles Forgy (Carnegie Mellon University) and is the classic production-system language.
 The original Common Lisp code was “very hackable” and I heavily modified it twice for projects at SAIC in the 1980s.
 I hope that Racket developers find this version converted to Racket to also be “hackable.”

 An expert system shell is a program that runs rules over a set of facts.
 You write the rules.
 The shell decides which rules apply, picks one, fires it, and repeats.